-Patients who are currently smoking or use tobacco or nicotine products (patch, gum, or nasal spray) are at greater risk for significant surgical complications of skin loss, delayed healing, and additional scarring.
+Patients who are currently smoking or use tobacco or nicotine products (patch, gum, or nasal spray) are at a greater risk for significant surgical complications of skin loss, delayed healing, and additional scarring.
 Individuals exposed to second-hand smoke are also at potential risk for similar complications attributable to nicotine exposure.
-Additionally, smoking may have a significant negative effect on anesthesia and recovery from anesthesia, and can lead to coughing and possibly increased bleeding.
-Individuals who are not exposed to tobacco smoke or nicotine-containing products have a significantly lower risk of these types of complications.
+Additionally, smoking may have a significant negative effect on anesthesia and recovery from anesthesia, with coughing and possibly increased bleeding.
+Individuals who are not exposed to tobacco smoke or nicotine-containing products have a significantly lower risk of this type of complications.
 Please indicate your current status regarding these items below: